Stock Transfer Restrictions and Issuer Choice in Trading Venues (with Maureen O’Hara), 55 Case Western Reserve Law Review 587 (2005)

 Date of Authorship for this Version

 Macey, Jonathan R., "Stock Transfer Restrictions and Issuer Choice in Trading Venues" (2005).
 Faculty Scholarship Series.
-Paper 1393.
+1393.